xuemian168/kuno/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of I18N Blog seriously.
+We take the security of EchoPaper seriously.
 If you have discovered a security vulnerability in our project, we appreciate your help in disclosing it to us in a responsible manner.

 ### Reporting Process